mueller-marcel/LatexTemplate/README.md

 * `Chapters`: Contains `.tex`-files for the each chapter.
 The Chapter files can be includes in the `main.tex`
 * `Images`: Contains images of the paper

-# Annotation
+# Annotations
-Please be aware that the template is configured with the german standard.
+* Please be aware that the template is configured with the german standard.
 You must adjust this to your language if necessary
+* You can choose between a title page only for universities or a title page configured for a papers in cooperation with companies